 The CBBCs constitute general unsecured contractual obligations of us as the Issuer and of no other person and will rank equally among themselves and with all our other unsecured obligations (save for those obligations preferred by law) upon liquidation.
-If you purchase the CBBCs, you are relying upon the creditworthiness of us, and have no rights under the CBBCs against the Index Compiler or any other person.
+If you purchase the CBBCs, you are relying upon the creditworthiness of us, and have no rights under the CBBCs against the Company which has issued the underlying Shares or any other person.
 If we become insolvent or default on our obligations under the CBBCs, you may not be able to recover all or even part of the amount due under the CBBCs (if any).